SimplySylvia/React-Code-Space/README.md

-# React Code Block Component
+# React Code Space

-- uses jetbrains mono for readability
+Welcome!
+React Code Space is a stylized code syntax highlighter for your documentation/ lesson building.

 ## Code

 Code is the base import.
-It will recieve the below compound components to for formatting.
+It will recieve the below compound components for formatting your code.

 ```js
 import Code from 'react-code-space';